DataHiveDJW/NodeLB/README.md

 # Features
 1. Reverse-Proxy features such as :
 ..* Unordered sub-list.
 -Internal caching of static files and desired route responses -Internal health checks
 -Cache clearing mechanisms

 2. Load-Balancing features such as :
 ..* Unordered sub-list.
 -Round-robin load-balancing algorithm
 -DDOS Considerations

 3. Additional Features :
-..* Unordered sub-list
+..* Unordered sub-list.
 -Direct compability with Redis for session storage -Direct compability with the Node Cluster module for multi-threading Node instances